How one copywriting course took me from unemployed to freelance success

 That’s my take on FRW and the CCA.
 They gave me back my life, and my agency as a human and professional.
 I have a career, of my own design.
 Even though I’m still disabled.
 And I’ve been sick literally every day since 2016.
 Imagine what they can do for you!

 * And it’s a fam I know well.
 I’ve been a student coach for the CCA, written copy for Nicki K Media, presented at FRW’s freelancer summit, spoken on the Build Your Copywriting Business podcast (more than once), and been a guest copy coach for a multiple-7-figure coaching business, all because of my CCA connections.
-I also doubled down and joined the first cohort of the CCA Next Level mastermind.
+I also doubled down and joined the CCA Next Level mastermind.